alienhousenetworks/portfolio/README.md

 ## License

-This project is currently private to Alien House Networks.
-Add an explicit license here if you plan to open source it.
+This project is proprietary software owned by Alien House Networks and is licensed under the proprietary terms in the root `LICENSE` file.

+---

+## Legal Notice

+This repository contains proprietary software owned by Alien House Networks.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.